tapika/swupd/docs/testing.md

 Besides normal unit testing, you can use also verifying log testing.

-Verifying logging works so that test is executed once - it's execution will get recorded into `.txt` log file and subsequent executions will be compared against first run.
+Verifying logging works so that test gets executed, test performs logging and logs gets saved into `.txt` log file and subsequent executions will be compared against first test run.

 ```c#
 test.cs: